mikaelarguedas/gazebo_models/README.rst

 How to use
 ----------
-copy the marker0 folder in you gazebo nodel directory
+copy the marker0 folder in you gazebo model directory

 .. code-block:: bash